zoonoo/azure-docs.ko-kr/articles/azure-maps/how-to-add-symbol-to-android-map.md

         //Create a point feature and add it to the data source. dataSource.add(Feature.fromGeometry(Point.fromLngLat(-122.33, 47.64)));

-        //Add a custom image icon to the map resources. map.images.add("my-icon", R.drawable.mapcontrol_marker_red);
+        //Add a red custom image icon to the map resources. map.images.add("my-icon", R.drawable.mapcontrol_marker_red);

         //Create a symbol layer and add it to the map.